reframe-hpc/reframe/docs/tutorial.rst

 .. note::

-   We add a dummy validation in the :class:`build_stream` fixture test, since it would fail anyway if the compilation fails.
+   Compile-only tests do not require a validation check, since the test will fail anyway if the compilation fails.
+   But if one is provided, it will be used.

 Before running the new test, let's try to list it first: